 Study with us

 As a broad subject, Archaeology encompasses questions about the origins of our species, the diversity of ancient cultures, the development of sedentary life and farming, and the emergence of the first cities and empires.
-Our teaching and research ranges from understanding the role of material culture (‘things’) in human life, to the preservation of archaeological heritage in modern societies, to understanding how humans contribute to climate change, past and present.
+Our teaching and research ranges from understanding the role of material culture (‘things’) in human life, through the preservation of archaeological heritage in modern societies, to understanding how humans contribute to climate change, past and present.

 As a student here, you could follow one of several streams – Archaeology (covering all world cultures), Biological Anthropology, Egyptology, or Assyriology.